 cPanel also has a few video tutorials here.

 The first screen you’ll see after you login normally looks more or less like the picture above.
-At the top of the cPanel is the search bar – just type in a word or two of what you need and cPanel will bring it up for you.
+At the top of the cPanel is the search bar – typing in a word or two of what you need and cPanel will bring it up for you.

 The same search feature is at the top right in the navy blue login bar and can be accessed from any page.

-If you click on your username at the top right, you get a drop-down menu like the image on the right.
-Here you can reset your password, change language and style of cPanel, add your contact info to receive email about any happening on your cPanel installation and even reset your settings to default.
+Clicking on your username at the top right, gets you a drop-down menu like the image below.
+Here you can reset your password, change the language and style, add contact information to receive emails, and reset your settings to default.

-It is very important to update your contact details so that cPanel can inform you of important events and suspicious activity ( such as someone attempting to log on with your username )
+Make sure your contact details are up to date so that cPanel can inform you of important events and suspicious activity (such as someone attempting to log on with your username).

-It is best to tick all the options in the “Contact Information” panel.
+It’s best to tick all options in the “Contact Information” panel.
 This way you’re certain to not miss anything important.

-Add users using the user icon on the top left of the page only when you really need to.
-Add a web-designer, business partner or anyone who has a legitimate reason to log on to your cPanel.
+You can add users with the user icon on the top left of the page.
+This can be a web-designer, business partner, or anyone who has a legitimate reason to log on to your cPanel.
 This goes without saying, but we’ll mention it just to be sure: Do not give user permissions to anyone unless they’re part of your team.
 Remove users when they leave your employ or have finished the task for which they had access.
 It’s better to keep the admin circle small.

-Under the user manage, the Envelope enables email, the Delivery Truck indicates FTP access and the Disk-Drive indicates access to web-disk services.
+Under the user manage tab, the Envelope enables email, the Delivery Truck indicates FTP access, and the Disk-Drive indicates access to web-disk services.

-This is one of the most important decisions you can make as far as securing your cPanel installation.
+Undoubtedly one of the most important decisions you can make as far as securing your cPanel installation.
 A secure password is more than just a random combination of characters.
-It must eb something you can remember, without being easy to guess or crack by computer.
-The most important single factor which makes a password secure is length.
+It must be something you can remember, without being easy to guess or crack by computer.
+The single most important factor that makes a password secure is length.
 Twelve characters or more is ideal.
-The challenge is thinking our a password which is long, but easy to remember.
-My recommendation is simple: use a phrase that you can relate to – if you can make this phrase in a non-English language, even better.
-Let me show you how to complexify a simple, English phrase.

 my dog eats a lot = 13 characters